 How to Budget for Routine Maintenance

 The rule of thumb is that you need to put aside one percent of your purchase price per year to cover any of the maintenance costs that occur.
-For a $500,000 house, you’ll need to put away $5,000 per year for routine repair and maintenance.
-With that in mind, what will your standard budget cover?
-Here are some examples:
+For example, for a $500,000 house, you’ll need to put away $5,000 per year for routine repair and maintenance.
+With that in mind, here are some examples of what your standard budget could cover:

 - Gutter cleaning and repair

 - Roof repair (leaks, damaged shingles, loose flashings, etc.)

 - Heater repair and replacement

 - Furnace and sump pump installation and repair